 The course is taught in collaboration with the leading cultural institutions located in Dublin and several organisations offer internships to students.
 In recent years participating bodies have included Dublin City Gallery; Dublin City Library and Archive; Glasnevin Trust; Hugh Lane Gallery; The Little Museum of Dublin; Marsh’s Library; the National Gallery of Ireland; the National Library of Ireland; the National Museum of Ireland; and St Patrick’s Cathedral.

 In a variety of modules, students are trained in the analysis and the presentation of their research findings.
 They are also introduced to the methodological challenges of advanced study and research at postgraduate level.
 The course comprises a core module, entitled Remembering, Reminding and Forgetting: Public History, Cultural Heritage and the Shaping of the Past, which runs across both terms.
 A suite of term-long electives is available on substantive themes.
 A three-month internship, located in one of our collaborating institutions, runs throughout the second term.
 Practitioner workshops are also held in the second term and provide an opportunity for national and international ‘public historians’ to discuss their work with the class.
 In any given year this may include novelists, artists, museum directors, or heritage and tourism policymakers.
 The course concludes with the production of a dissertation or major project, individually supervised by an member of staff.

 Closing Date30 April 2019

 Applicants should normally have at least an upper second class (2.1) honors Bachelor degree or equivalent (for example, GPA of 3.3) in a relevant area.
 Since places on the course are limited, applicants may be interviewed or asked to submit a writing sample for assessment.

-Offers will be made on a rolling basis from January 2017.
+Offers will be made on a rolling basis.
 Should places remain unfilled, later applications may be considered.

 To apply, click on the relevant Apply Link below